dev-centr/templates/README.md

 > [!Warning]
 > If you accidentally sync a child repository to this one, add the repository to the [`.gitignore`](/.gitignore) file to prevent it from syncing in the future, commit that to the repository, and then fix the accidentaly commit by using `git revert` or `git cherry-pick` in a source control GUI or via the command line to fix it.
 If using "cherry-pick", you must pick the commit *before* accidentally committing, not the commit where you committed.
+>
+> - `git revert` advantage: Simplicity for collaborators: If others have already pulled the accidental commit, git revert is the least disruptive way to fix it.
+They just pull the new revert commit, and their history remains linear and consistent.
+> - `git cherry-pick` advantage: removes large files from history completely.
+Use this if you committed large files or a large quantity of small files (like accidentally including the `node_modules` directory).